-Following the Closing of the Business Combination, we transitioned our operations to those of 180, which is a clinical stage biotechnology company headquartered in Palo Alto, California, focused on the development of therapeutics for unmet medical needs in chronic pain, inflammation, fibrosis and other inflammatory diseases, where anti-TNF therapy will provide a clear benefit to patients, by employing innovative research, and, where appropriate, combination therapy.
+This MD&A and the related financial statements for the year ended December 31, 2022 primarily covers the operations of 180, which is a clinical stage biotechnology company headquartered in Palo Alto, California, focused on the development of therapeutics for unmet medical needs in chronic pain, inflammation, fibrosis and other inflammatory diseases, where anti-TNF therapy will provide a clear benefit to patients, by employing innovative research, and, where appropriate, combination therapy.
 We have three product development platforms:

-- fibrosis and anti-tumor necrosis factor ("TNF"); - drugs which are derivatives of cannabidiol ("CBD"); and - alpha 7 nicotinic acetylcholine receptor ("α7nAChR").
+- fibrosis and anti-tumor necrosis factor ("TNF"); - drugs which are derivatives of cannabidiol ("CBD"); and - alpha 7 nicotinic acetylcholine receptor (" α 7nAChR").